prettier/eslint-config-prettier/README.md

 }
 ```

-If you like this rule, it can be used just fine with Prettier as long as add
+If you like this rule, it can be used just fine with Prettier as long as you add
-extra configuration to allow comments at the start and end of blocks, objects
+some extra configuration to allow comments at the start and end of blocks,
-and arrays.
+objects and arrays.

 Example configuration: